Vlad6422/VUT_IPK_Client/Readme.md

 # Spoiler

 **AI** : Nowadays, AI simplifies routine, so...
 When writing the documentation in the text section, **AI** was used **only** to **check grammatical mistakes** (It is not LLMs, but services that simply underline errors with a dotted line and show where to add a comma.)(note: I am not native speaker of English) The reason for such an additional check was the huge size of the documentation and it is very easy to miss something with the eyes.
-I read it more than 10 times and each time I noticed mistakes, so for an additional check I sometimes rechecked small parts of the text, but most likely there are still many mistakes, quickly **create template for tables** i used web-site ([Tables Generator](#https://www.tablesgenerator.com/markdown_tables)),dont know if it uses AI and 1 time (Integration Tests) to get names of tests to write them to this Readme. **Example of a prompt**: Here are tests, write me names.
+I read it more than 10 times and each time I noticed mistakes, so for an additional check I sometimes rechecked small parts of the text, but most likely there are still many mistakes.
+1 time AII was used (Integration Tests) to get names of tests to write them to this Readme. **Example of a prompt**: Here are tests, write me names.

 **AI was not used for writing the code/impementation/anything what is near to code.**